Cycle sport

-Cycle sport is competitive physical activity using bicycles.
+Cycle sport is a competitive physical activity using bicycles.
 There are several categories of bicycle racing including road bicycle racing, cyclo-cross, mountain bike racing, track cycling, BMX, and cycle speedway.
 Non-racing cycling sports include artistic cycling, cycle polo, freestyle BMX, mountain bike trials, hardcourt bike polo and cycleball.
 The Union Cycliste Internationale (UCI) is the world governing body for cycling and international competitive cycling events.
 The International Human Powered Vehicle Association is the governing body for human-powered vehicles that imposes far fewer restrictions on their design than does the UCI.
 The UltraMarathon Cycling Association is the governing body for many ultra-distance cycling races.

 Bicycle racing is recognised as an Olympic sport.
 Bicycle races are popular all over the world, especially in Europe.
 The countries most devoted to bicycle racing include Belgium, Denmark, France, Germany, Italy, the Netherlands, Spain and Switzerland.
 Other countries with international standing include Australia, Luxembourg, Slovenia, United Kingdom, United States and Colombia.